amoldwin/qanta-human-noise-injection/README.md

 <b>Experiment with Curriculum Learning and Contrastive Estimation</b> Possibly switch to negativelly counting human-incorrect guesses after a certain accuracy is achieved.
 This threshold could be learned or tuned as a hyperparameter.<br/>

+<b>Tune DAN learning rate, use proper vectorizer</b> Increasing the learning rate should give better results than we have achieved so far.
+Also use word2vec or glove instead of tfidfvectorizer. <br/>

+<b>Try with bi-lstm and RNN</b> Obviously the purpose of this project is to explore a research question, not to achieve perfect question-answering accuracy.
+However, it might be reassuring to see if we can try this with a few other types of models to see if the effect is similar.

+<b>Edit the QANTA Baseline System so it can use our model</b> Eventually we would like this to be a proper submission which can be evaluated using CodaLab at leaderboard.qanta.org<br/>